← Back to home

 • Misrepresent that EP-PatchStudio is affiliated with or endorsed by Teenage Engineering

-7. Our Commitment to Compliance
+7. My Commitment to Compliance

-SquareWave Studio is committed to operating within all applicable laws and regulations:
+I operate within all applicable laws and regulations:

 8. Jurisdiction & Applicable Law